 - 2 kaffir lime leaves

 - ¼ C pumpkin seeds

-- ½ Tbsp ghee or coconut oil
+- ½ Tbsp coconut oil (or ghee if you can have dairy)

 - sprinkle of salt